WillUCSD/cse15l-lab-reports/Lab_Report_3.md

 1468-6708-3-1.txt
 ```

-- The following command displays the files that have the pattern "adult" within it.
+The following command displays the files that have the pattern "adult" within it.
 This is useful if have to look through multiple files and need to narrow it down through a keyword.

 ```
 william@Williams-MacBook-Air-3 biomed % grep -l "overweight" 1468-6708-3-1.txt 1468-6708-3-3.txt 1468-6708-3-4.txt
 1468-6708-3-1.txt
 ```

--The following command displays the files that have the pattern "overweight" within it.
+The following command displays the files that have the pattern "overweight" within it.
 This is useful if have to look through multiple files and need to narrow it down through a keyword.

 **Sources**